RookeriesDevelopment/rook-android-sdks-docs/rook-users/README.md

 }
 ```

-* `removeUserFromPreferences` will only delete from local storage, the user will remain registered
+* `removeUserFromPreferences` will only delete from local storage, the User will remain registered
   on server.

 ## Additional information

-The first time your users use this SDK they MUST have an active internet connection otherwise
+The first time your Users use this SDK they MUST have an active internet connection otherwise
 the request will fail and the userID won't be registered or stored.